securitybunker/databunker.org/content/use-case/data-minimization/index.md

 math: true
 ---

-In security we have a principle of **least priviledge**, meaning your user must have minimal privileges to do it's job.
+In cybersecurity, we have the principle of **least privilege**.
+It means your user or application process must have minimal privileges to do its job.

-In privacy we have a similar principle.
+In privacy, we have a similar principle.
 It is called **Data Minimization**.
 You need to keep customer data at a minimum only sufficient to provide a service.

-In this article, we’ll be taking an in-depth look at the **Data Minimization**.
+In this article, we’ll be taking an in-depth look at **Data Minimization**.

-First, I will teach basic privacy term: Data Minimization and why it is important.
+First, I will teach basic privacy term of **Data Minimization** and why it is important.

-Then I will talk about an open-source product I am developing called Databunker and how it helps. **Databunker** is a Swiss army knife tool for storing personal records or PII.
+Then I will talk about an open-source product I am developing called **Databunker** and how it can help. **Databunker** is a Swiss army knife tool for storing personal records or PII.

 ## GDPR Data Minimization Definition